-A Legrand humidity sensor is able to provide two measurements - relative and absolute humidity values.
+A Legrand humidity sensor is able to provide three measurements - relative and absolute, and humidity values.

-- A relative humidity value is measured in percentage (%). - An absolute humidity value is measured in grams per cubic meter (g/m3).
+- A relative humidity value is measured in percentage (%). - An absolute humidity value is measured in grams per cubic meter (g/m). - A dew point is measured in degree celsius (°c).